raphaelmansuy/tutorials/08_tower_dev.md

 #### Step 3: Testing Locally

-Tower.dev's beauty is that you can test your app locally before deploying:
+Tower.dev's beauty is that you can test your app locally before deploying.
+Since we're using `uv`, we can run our script in the managed virtual environment:

 ```bash
 # Create a sample CSV file for testing